unc-charlotte-libraries/islandora_ingest_dragndrop/README.md

 ## Islandora Server Configuration

 Goal: Watch inbound directories for "ready for ingest" objects.
-If "ready for ingest" are seen, ingest using islandora_batch after upload from NAS completes.
+If "ready for ingest" objects are seen, ingest using islandora_batch after upload from NAS completes.

 * Install server-side "incron-watchdog" scripts
 * Edit "ingest.php" script, defining drush paths, defining inbound directories and their specific ingest parameters, including namespace, content model, and parent collection where inbound objects should be ingested